eclipse-cdt-cloud/cdt-gdb-adapter/README.md

   The tag push triggers a GitHub action which builds, tests and finally uploads release artifacts.
 It may take a few minutes for this and the release's asset list to complete.

+**Note**:

-Note: If CI should fail, you can either try to retrigger the failing GitHub action.
+- If CI should fail before the GitHub asset upload, you can try to rerun the failing GitHub action/jobs.
-Alternatively, you can manually remove the release and (!) the tag and retry with the same version after fixing the issues.
+- If more fixing is needed, you unfortunately may need to again bump the version number and repeat the entire process.

-Important: Making a CDT GDB Debug Adapter release requires you to be a [committer](https://www.eclipse.org/membership/become-a-member/committer/).
+**Important**: Making a CDT GDB Debug Adapter release requires you to be a [committer](https://www.eclipse.org/membership/become-a-member/committer/).